Filter Vs. Strainers: What Is the Difference

 Y strainer size

 • Basket strainers: This type of strainer uses a basket-shaped screen to capture debris as the fluid passes through it.
-Basket strainers are commonly used in industrial applications, such as chemical or oil and gas.
+Basket strainers are commonly used in industrial applications, particularly in the chemical, oil, and gas industries.

 t strainer